 - Submitting an EHE Scholarship application does not mean you have applied for federal aid or any other university awards.
 Contact the Office of Student Financial Aid for more information about how to apply for these funding sources.

 - All students are encouraged to fill out a Free Application for Federal Student Aid (FASFA) form, if eligible.
 Even if you don't plan on using student loans, filing a FASFA form allows us to better understand your financial situation and may help in obtaining scholarship funds.

 - Scholarship donors and college representatives may clarify how scholarship recipients are selected.
 Several department selection committees and academic program coordinators will participate in awarding scholarships.
 Regardless of the selection process, all scholarships are awarded under the authority of the dean.

 - Scholarships normally range from $500-$5,000.
 A majority of the awards are about $1,000-$1,500.

 - Recipients' scholarship awards are disbursed as credit to their university fee statement; the awards are normally evenly distributed over autumn and spring semesters.

-- You may begin applying for EHE scholarships during autumn semester for the following academic year (i.e. you apply in September 2016 with the hopes of receiving a scholarship beginning autumn semester 2017).
+- You may begin applying for EHE scholarships during autumn semester for the following academic year (i.e. you apply in September 2016 with the hopes of receiving a scholarship beginning summer semester 2017).